olavt/AzureKubernetes/README.md

 Now you should be able to browse to https://<YourDNSName>.westeurope.cloudapp.azure.com

-## Apply custom configuration for Nginx
+## Apply custom configuration for Nginx to avoid "502 Bad Gateway" when app is using Azure AD Authentication

 ### Find the ConfigMap for Nginx